 I really love flying the flag for the Cotswolds.
 I *suspect* it might be a place I move to in about 10 years’ time.
-There aren’t many places where I can say that.
+There aren’t many places where I can say that in the UK.

 I usually come here at least once a year, especially as it’s a lot closer to London than people realise.
 It’s also the perfect place for a road trip where you can visit a few Cotswolds villages in just a few days.

 A great way of getting around and seeing all of these villages in the Cotswolds is renting a motorhome or caravan with Goboony.
 These guys have some of the best affordable campervans around, and it’s the perfect way of ticking off a lot of places while saving on accommodation.

 So, if you’re planning a trip here but you’re unsure where to visit first, then I’ve got you covered.
 From Bibury to Lower Slaughter to Moreton-in-Marsh, these are some of the best villages in the Cotswolds for you to see.

 I really hope you enjoy the Cotswolds as much as I do!